veeda241/MatsyaN-Teen-Titans/README.md

-# 🐟 PiscisAI
+# 🐟 FishVision

-PiscisAI is your friendly fish-identifying assistant!
-(It is an ptototype) Just snap or upload a photo of a fish, and PiscisAI will tell you what species it is — instantly.
+FishVision is your friendly fish-identifying assistant!
+(It is a prototype) Just snap or upload a photo of a fish, and FishVision will tell you what species it is — instantly.
 Powered by a trained MobileNetV2 model, it doesn’t just stop at identification.
 You’ll also get interesting info about the fish’s habitat, conservation status, and even some fun facts.

-Built with TensorFlow, Gradio, and clean, modular Python code, PiscisAI is designed to be simple, fast, and surprisingly fun to use — whether you're a researcher, hobbyist, or just curious about the fish you saw on your last trip.
+Built with TensorFlow, Gradio, and clean, modular Python code, FishVision is designed to be simple, fast, and surprisingly fun to use — whether you're a researcher, hobbyist, or just curious about the fish you saw on your last trip.

 ---